1. Minimal Manuscripts

 4. Diverse Books

-As printing in china continues to get better and more and more illustrators turn to digital (or mixed) mediums, it’s become easier to control the colour output for books and include embellishments for extra ‘shelf stand-out’.
-The tactile medium of a physical book is more desirable and more ‘gift-worthy’ when thoughtful printing techniques are used to enhance a story.
+The tactile medium of a physical book is more desirable and more ‘gift-worthy’ when thoughtful production techniques and embellishments are used to enhance a story.